The digital transformation journey

 Our research has found that about 80% of development projects are IT-led and IT-sponsored, without early involvement of business stakeholders.

-If companies can change their culture and mindset to ensure early business and IT collaboration, they will dramatically improve likelihood for Agile and DevOps success.
+If companies can change their culture and mindset to ensure early business and IT collaboration, they will dramatically increase the likelihood of Agile and DevOps success.

-In addition to cultural change, the logistics industry also needs to make sure that its employees are trained in new ways of working.
+In addition to cultural change, automotive companies need to make sure that their employees are trained in new ways of working.
 This retraining must extend throughout the organization so that all stakeholders have a good understanding of these new ways of working.